sonrabakarim/barlkk/_posts/2016-10-28-awesome-react-components.md

 Awesome components for building React apps.

 **[react-router-transition](https://github.com/maisano/react-router-transition)**
 <br>Painless transitions built for `react-router`, powered by the popular [`react-motion`](https://github.com/chenglou/react-motion) spring animation library producing silky smooth page transition effects.
 Checkout [the demo](http://maisano.github.io/react-router-transition/) to see for yourself!
-While I could see this getting pretty annoying if applied to pages, use in providing user feedback in microinteractions such as a card swipe seem perfectly suited for this shiny toy.
+Try using `Cmd` along with the arrow keys to navigate rapidly to trigger an avalanche of falling text.

 **[PhotoSwipe](https://github.com/minhtranite/react-photoswipe)**
 <br>Looking to create an engaging image gallery without going all-in on an [image gallery component](https://github.com/xiaolin/react-image-gallery)?
 Check out [PhotoSwipe](http://photoswipe.com) to see what it looks like, then install this gnarly react port for a superior image browsing UX for desktop and mobile.